 Perfectionism is not the same as excellence.
-Excellence is a high standard, but allows for imperfections and mistakes.
+Excellence is a high standard but allows for imperfections and mistakes.
 It is more forgiving than perfectionism.
 Perfectionism includes having your self-worth tied to your performance or success.
 It means that mistakes and failure are not tolerated.
 For perfectionists, a mistake damages your self-esteem and leaves you feeling worthless or incompetent.
 I think we can all agree that this isn’t a good thing.

-These are the 14 most common traits of perfectionists:
+These are 14 common traits of perfectionists:

-- High expectations for yourself
+- Unrealistically high expectations for yourself

 - Tense or stressed most of the time

 - Play it safe, don’t like to try new things